If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 click here to purchase the breville fast slow pro on amazon:

 In the end, it all comes down to how you'll use your pressure cooker.
 If you want to use it primarily as a fast slow cooker, most any pressure cooker will fit your needs.
-If you already have a rice maker, a slow cooker, a sous vide circulator, and/or a yogurt maker, a basic pressure cooker is all you need; you probably won't prefer the results in your electric cooker to those of a dedicated appliance. instant pot vs. pressure cooker
+If you already have a rice maker, a slow cooker, a sous vide circulator, and/or a yogurt maker, a basic stovetop pressure cooker is all you need; you probably won't prefer the results in your electric cooker to those of a dedicated appliance. instant pot vs. pressure cooker

-If you don't have these tools, and if you're adventurous in the kitchen and like to try new things, then an Instant Pot is probably a great choice.
+If you don't have these tools, and if you're adventurous in the kitchen and like to try new things, then an Instant Pot is a great choice.
 You won't need to buy those other appliances, and you may be able to get rid of your slow cooker, too.